Welcome to Calvary Church Ogmore Vale

 1985-2019

-In Late 2019 Owen and the family moved to a new ministry in Cardiff and left us with a parting prayer and hope for the future of the church
+In late 2019, Owen and his family moved to a new ministry in Cardiff, leaving us with a parting prayer and hope for the future of the church.

 Owen's Parting Prayer and Hope for the Future